stumm148/nfl_players_info/README.md

 # nfl_players_info
-gets players info from nfl.com and upload to csv file.
+Gets players info from nfl.com and upload to csv file.

 ## Prerequisites
 What things you need to install the software and how to install them